-Over several years, so much of teaching and writing resulted in interactions with students.
+Over several years, so much of my teaching and writing resulted in interactions with students.
 As I sought interaction to resolve my doubts, so did my students and subscribers.
-And I love to do that, but I could not keep up with the overwhelming number of one-on-one interactions.
+I love to answer students’ questions, but I could not keep up with the overwhelming number of one-on-one interactions.
 The turning point was when I realized I had forgotten some of the courses, topics, or resources I had created and shared over time.
 This inspired me to create a Jyotish Library, where you can post your questions for the benefit of all, a library of Jyotish resources – archived and new and a playground for various lessons.

-And one last and not the least important thing.
-I was often asked how come Vedic astrology, which leads me to say this: Regardless of age, cultural or religious/spiritual background, skin color, mother tongue, level of knowledge, life path, sexual orientation, or technical skills.
-All are welcome, and I mean that with all my heart.
+Over the many years, I was often asked how it is that I am studying Vedic astrology.
+I will answer this question with a statement: Regardless of age, cultural or religious/spiritual background, skin color, mother tongue, level of knowledge, life path, sexual orientation, or technical skills – all are welcome.
+And I mean that with all my heart.

 p.s.
 The Jyotish Library opens twice a year, during spring and autumn.
-The current enrollment period ends on May 1st.
 But don’t worry, if you miss out on the enrolment period, you can sign up for a waitlist to get notified of the next time our doors are open.